Loading chat...

 -

-Prohibits nursing facilities from involuntarily discharging residents to temporary housing such as hotels or shelters, and requires confirmation from the receiving facility that it can accept the resident before transfer occurs.
+Nursing facilities are prohibited from involuntarily discharging residents to hotels, shelters, or other temporary housing, and must receive confirmation that the receiving facility can accept the resident before transfer

 -